BOO International Film Festival | 3–9 November 2025, Prague

 Drone sculptures

 Hungarian artist Ágnes Elöd uses a drone to create her drone sculptures.
 Each drone is equipped with one intense LED light source and creates various formations while flying in the night sky.
 These light sculptures are huge and fully three-dimensional, making them recognizable from every conceivable angle.
-He uses 3D editing software to design the trajectories.
+She uses 3D editing software to design the trajectories.
 The color of the lights and the resulting trajectories can be animated.
 In her talk, she presented the artistic and technical issues involved in the creative process of modeling.

 The usefulness of fiction in thinking about the future